eagronin/mongodb-tweeter-prepare/README.md

 This search results in 271 documents.

-Next, we would like to count the number of tweets with tweet_mentioned_count is greater than tweet_followers_count:
+Next, we would like to count the number of tweets with tweet_mentioned_count greater than tweet_followers_count:

 ```java
 db.users.find({$where : "this.tweet_mentioned_count > this.tweet_followers_count"}).count()